philgentric/klik/README.md

 Type "y" to move an image into the same folder as the previous move.

 ### Top Buttons

-Klik "Browser window" has top buttons/menus that are always present (even if the folder is empty).

 Up/Parent button: will open the parent directory.